Skip to content

 About

 Cut Circle animates Renaissance music.
-Hailed as “masterful,” “driving,” “passionate,” and “pathbreaking,” the ensemble marries cutting-edge research with deep knowledge of and commitment to the music’s twists and turns.
-Cut Circle’s forward-looking approach is rooted in a flexible vocal technique and a belief that polyphony engages all the emotions, from the serious to the silly to the crushingly sad.
+Hailed as “masterful,” “driving,” “passionate,” and “revelatory,” the ensemble marries cutting-edge research with deep knowledge of and commitment to the music’s twists and turns.
+Cut Circle’s forward-looking approach is rooted in a flexible vocal technique, a tireless pursuit of technical perfection, and a belief that polyphony engages all the emotions, from the serious to the silly to the crushingly sad.

 As a 501(c)(3) non-profit organization, Cut Circle publishes recordings, gives concerts and lecture-recitals, and organizes workshops, masterclasses, and musical feasts.
 The ensemble performs internationally, with recent or upcoming appearances in the United States at the San Francisco Early Music Society and Stanford Live, and in Europe for the Fondazione Guido d’Arezzo (Arezzo, Italy), the FloReMus Festival (Florence, Italy), the Early Music Season (The Netherlands), the Tage Alter Musik (Regensburg, Germany), Laus Polyphoniae (Antwerp, Belgium), and Musica Sacra (Maastricht, The Netherlands).